jgillick/DiscoDanceFloorV1/Arduino/DiscoFloorNode/README.md

   2. Differnet color program: Sets all LEDs to different solid colors.
   3. Fade program: Fade all LEDs to different colors.
   4. Repeat

-## Debugging

-All nodes output serial debugging statements to pin 13 (4800 baud).
-If pin 12 of the master node is connected to this pin, it will dump these statements out to serial.

 ## Libraries